Pressio/pressio-hyperreduction/README.md

 This repository provides capabilities for:

-- TSQR-based SVD of a distributed matrix
+- computing the SVD of a distributed matrix

 - computing sample mesh indices for hyperreduction via